Rel1cx/eslint-react/packages/eslint-plugin-react/src/rules/no-string-refs.md

 <!-- end auto-generated rule header -->

-Disallow using deprecated string refs

-## Rule Details
+## Rule category

+Restriction.

+## What it does

-This rule disallows using deprecated string refs.
+Disallows using deprecated string refs

+## Why is this bad?

+String refs are deprecated in React.
+Use callback refs instead.

+## Examples

 ### ❌ Incorrect